Willy van der Kuijlen: Post-career

 After Van der Kuijlen retired, he served as attacking coach and assistant manager for PSV Eindhoven.
 In 1988, he became assistant manager at Roda JC after Jan Reker was signed as head coach.
 Later, he returned to PSV as a youth coach.
 Since 2004, Van der Kuijlen served as a scout for the club.
 Besides that position, Van der Kuijlen also participated in representative and ceremonial tasks for the club.
 In 2012, Van der Kuijlen signed a two-year extension of his contract with PSV.
 Directors Tiny Sanders and Marcel Brands also announced that as long as they are in charge, Van der Kuijlen can always remain at the club.

 Van der Kuijlen received recognition for his playing career by PSV and their fans.
 He was an honorary member of PSV, and in the Philips Stadion one of the reception halls is named after him.
 In October 2004, a statue of Van der Kuijlen was erected outside of the Philips Stadion.
 In November 2011, his biography Onze Willy ('Our Willy') was published, written by journalist Frans van den Nieuwenhof.
-The first edition was presented to Van der Kuijlen by Bert van Marwijk.
+The first edition was presented to Van der Kuijlen by Bert van Marwijk, who was then manager of the Dutch national team.
 Together with the release of the book, he received an honorary Helmond city badge from mayor Fons Jacobs.
 On 10 December 2011, Van der Kuijlen's 65th birthday was celebrated in the Philips Stadion during the Eredivisie match PSV-NAC Breda.
 He was joined by the 1978 PSV team that won the UEFA Cup.

-Death
+Death and legacy

 Van der Kuijlen later suffered from Alzheimer's disease.
 He died on 19 April 2021 at the age of 74.

+As of the 2020-21 season, the top goal scorer of the season in the Dutch Eredivisie receives the Willy van der Kuijlen Trofee (Willy van der Kuijlen Trophy).